 I was born in New Jersey, moved to Arizona when I was two, and moved back to New Jersey when I was nine.
-(Phew!)
+(Woah!)
 Right now, I’m in Providence, Rhode Island, where I’m studying computer science at Brown University.

 Before Brown, I was a student at Regis High School, a tuition-free instutition located in the Upper East Side of Manhattan.
 While I was there, I was the Layout Editor of The Owl, the Lighting Designer for the Regis Repertory, and one of the founding members of the school’s Mock Trial team.
 I also was the Speech President of The Hearn, Regis’s nationally-ranked speech and debate society, where I managed and coached a cohort of about sixty peers during weekly tournaments within New York and other events around the country.

 In 2016, I was named on CEWeek’s 10Under20: Young Innovators To Watch list for my work on Math Battle, a game where players compete against each other in competitive online multiplayer math battles with a focus on increasing access to educational materials via technology.

 As a result of Math Battle, I’ve been featured in the following publications:

 If I’m not doing anything Computer Science-related, you might find me judging at a local speech and debate tournament, improvising tunes on a piano, or in the theater working on sound or lighting design.